-Learning-based alert escalation is a method that automatically routes incidents to appropriate groups, priority, or category.
+Learning-based alert escalation is a method that automatically routes incidents to appropriate groups, priorities, or categories.
 The model requires a training file (in CSV format) that includes example incident assignments for different types of alerts.

 Machine-learning is applied to learn patterns from the input training file and uses the learned pattern to drive learning-based alert escalation.
 The learned models are applied against the incoming alerts.